 Or contact them to find out what modifications they provide with the products.
 You can also take a look at their feedback for response time and reviews by other buyers.

-As for wholesaling, it depends on what you’re looking for.
+As for wholesale buying, it depends on what you’re looking for.

-Go to AliExpress if you are looking to stock up a few products, but Alibaba is better if you are looking to wholesale a ton of products at once.
-However, if you want custom-designed products, Alibaba is probably better for you.
+Go to AliExpress sellers if you are looking to stock up on a few products, but Alibaba wholesale is better if you are looking to wholesale a ton of pre-made products at once.
+However, if you want customized products, Alibaba is probably better for you.

 I tried it with mermaid leggings.
 This is the product on AliExpress.